Dr. Marion Hammarlund - DVM 1953

-Dr. Marion Hammarlund, Riverside, Ca., will receive a 2006 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-Hammarlund will receive the honor during the K-State Alumni Reception at the Western Veterinary Conference in Las Vegas, Nev., Feb.
-20.
+Dr. Marion Hammarlund, Riverside, Ca., received a 2006 Alumni Recognition Award by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+Hammarlund received the honor during the K-State Alumni Reception at the Western Veterinary Conference in Las Vegas, Nev., Feb.
+20, 2006.

 Dr. Hammarlund, who has had a unique career in poultry research and consultation, is a 1953 graduate of the College of Veterinary Medicine.

 Dr. Hammarlund, originally from Topeka, Kan., graduated from Topeka High School and studied engineering at K-State before deciding to apply to veterinary school.
 “I thought I would be an industrial arts teacher, but when I started talking with my friends that were attending the veterinary college at K-State I decided to go there,” Dr. Hammarlund said.
 While attending K-State, he met his future wife, Margaret, a student who was majoring in home economics.

 After graduating from K-State, Dr. Hammarlund opened his own private food animal practice in Windsor, Colo., where he practiced for two years.
 He did his graduate studies in animal pathology with an emphasis in poultry at Colorado State University.